Top tips to deal with stress

 Stress can make us feel tired, tense and overwhelmed.
-The combination of physical and emotional reactions to the situation can change our normal behaviour changes; we are less patient, become snappy or even angry.
-This is because stress triggers our body into ‘fight or flight’ mode to prepare us to either stay and deal with a threat or run away to safety; adrenaline starts pumping, our heart beats faster and our blood pressure rises.
+The combination of physical and emotional reactions to the situation can change our normal behaviour – we are less patient, become snappy or even angry.
+This is because stress triggers our body into ‘fight, flight or freeze’ mode to prepare us to either stay and deal with a threat or run away to safety; adrenaline starts pumping, our heart beats faster and our blood pressure rises.

 - Do something that makes you sweat

 Exercise releases endorphins in your body, giving you a natural high – a brisk walk, running or playing five-a-side with your mates – any exercise will help.
 There are plenty of ways to get moving and many of them won’t cost you a penny, as many of us have discovered during lockdown!
 Find more cheap ways to get fit here.